aryadaroui/rate-limiting-algorithms/README.md

 MIT License.
 Attribution appreciated but not required.

-You *probably* should link to my blog post in your docstring, though.
+You may want to maintain reference to this repo / blog post since there's no npm or pip package to track.

 # Notes for myself

-- For package-ability
-  - could make a template class with abstract methods that user implements for their DB access
+- For package-ability, a template class with abstract methods that user implements for their DB access
-    - then they pass an instance of that class in to a generic rate_limiter constructor, which contains the rate limiting functions
+  - then they pass an instance of that class in to a generic `rate_limiter` constructor or function, which contains the desired rate limiting functions

-    - Problem is: need to enforce strict typing on the data access, and every rate limiter has different payloads, so may need new class for each??
+  - need to enforce strict typing on the data access; every rate limiter has different payloads
-  - as a worst case that wont actually be implemented: user access their DB externally, and then pass in the result to the function.
-    - They'd also have to handle the write externally after the function call too. ugly ugly ugly